 — Oh No He Didn’t (@ohnohedidnt24) August 7, 2025

-Dropping that tweet was the biggest story of Shams’ career thus far.
-But when looking back on it, he does still feel a bit anxious.
-Not because of the speed in which he got the story out there, but how vital it is for such a breaking story to not have any typos.
+This has been the biggest story of Shams’ career so far.
+But looking back on it, he still feels a bit anxious.
+Not due to the speed at which he got the story out there, but because of how vital it is for such a breaking story to not have any typos.

-“The one thing that eats at me, is having a typo in a tweet.
+“The one thing that eats at me is having a typo in a tweet.
 I hate editing tweets.
 I hate it with a passion.
 It eats at me, even the slightest typo.
-You can’t have any typo, you can’t get anything wrong.”
+You can’t have any typo, you can’t get anything wrong,” said Charania.

-And it’s not like Shams is a stranger to X (fka Twitter).
-He’s been on the social media juggernaut ever since 2010.
+And it’s not like Shams is a stranger to X. He’s been on the social media juggernaut since 2010.
 Why that year?
 “You know why I did 2010?
 Because of LeBron James,” revealed Shams in the same interview.

-If you had forgotten, that was the same year that The King was figuring out his “Decision,” the one that ultimately landed him in Miami to kickstart his championship legacy.
-A lot of people signed up for it because of that moment, and the billions of other tidbits that have since dominated the web since.
+If you have forgotten, that was the same year that The King was figuring out his ‘Decision,’ the one that ultimately landed him in Miami to kickstart his championship legacy.
+A lot of people signed up for it because of that moment and the billions of other tidbits that have since dominated the web.

-I wish I could say that Shams sending out tweets was the only thing that occurred on the platform.
-It’s filled with more negativity and misinformation than ever before.
+That said, the social media space is also filled with more negativity and misinformation than ever before.
 Fortunately, at least in basketball, it’s nice to know that there is someone reliable like Charania doing the work.